Gardening, Nature, & Conservation

 *This class is open to adults 18 and over; no prior clay experience is needed.

+Back by popular demand!
+Create a unique clay and coiled fiber vessel in this beautiful collaboration of nature and pottery, led by 577 Horticulturist Samantha Day and Pottery Manager & Ceramic Artist Julie Beutler.
 In the first session, Julie will guide you in creating your ceramic base using slab-building techniques.
 You’ll add holes around the edges for weaving, explore interesting textures to decorate your piece, and choose a gorgeous glaze color.
 Your base will stay with Julie for firing and glazing.

 A couple of weeks later, you’ll return for your weaving session with Samantha.
 She’ll show you how to wax thread and a needle to coil grasses on the edge of your ceramic base, then weave upward to complete your vessel.
 Two days of creativity and fun — no prior clay or weaving experience needed!
 You’ll leave with a stunning, one-of-a-kind treasure that blends the best of both worlds.

 577 Staff Instructors: Julie Beutler & Samantha Day